 After loaded, click on the right-hand Format image to unfold the full list of more than 500 configured presets.
 You can go to "Video", "Web", or "4K/HD" category, then choose your preferred format and even device-specific profile based on your need.

-Press "Parameter settings" button to open a pop-up window, where you can change video codec, resolution, bit rate, frame rate, aspect ratio, etc. as you wish.
+Press "Parameter settings" button to open a pop-up window, where you can change codec, resolution, bit rate, frame rate, aspect ratio, etc. as you wish.
 Click OK to save the changes.

 A: HDR is better than SDR in terms of color depth, brightness, and contrast.
 However, HDR requires HDR-compatible devices to fully appreciate its benefits.
 SDR video is the standard format for most devices, so it's important to have SDR versions of your videos for compatibility.
 Ultimately, the choice between HDR and SDR depends on the specific use case and the intended audience.